microsoft/MSLab/Docs/AzureStackHCI/02-AzSHCI-Deployment/02-os-deployment.md

 ## SCVMM

-Since deploying operating system with SCVMM is bit complex task, it's well explained within [WSLab scenario](https://github.com/microsoft/WSLab/tree/master/Scenarios/S2D%20and%20Bare%20Metal%20with%20SCVMM).
+Since deploying operating system with SCVMM is bit complex task, it's well explained within [MSLab scenario](https://github.com/microsoft/MSLab/tree/master/Scenarios/S2D%20and%20Bare%20Metal%20with%20SCVMM).

 ## MDT

 Unlike SCVMM, Microsoft Deployment toolkit is a free tool.
 Together with SQL Express with database of your asset, you can perform Zero Touch Installation.
-See more in [WSLab scenario](https://github.com/microsoft/WSLab/tree/master/Scenarios/AzSHCI%20and%20MDT).
+See more in [MSLab scenario](https://github.com/microsoft/MSLab/tree/master/Scenarios/AzSHCI%20and%20MDT).

 ## Useful tools in install media